sungnga/react-revents/README.md

 - In ProfilePage.jsx file:
   - Import the ProfileContent component: `import ProfileContent from './ProfileContent';`
     - In jsx, instantiate the ProfileContent component right after the ProfileHeader component: `<ProfileContent />`

+**3. Creating the redux actions**
+- In src/features/profiles folder, create a file called profileConstants.js
+- In profileConstants.js file:
+  - Add a constant listen to current user profile action
+  - This is something we want to listen to, especially when we initialize our application.
+We want to get the currentUser profile from Firestore and populate that in our Redux store and continuously listen to the current user profile as well
+    - `export const LISTEN_TO_CURRENT_USER_PROFILE = 'LISTEN_TO_CURRENT_USER_PROFILE';`
+- In src/features/profiles folder, create a file called profileActions.js
+- In profileActions.js file:
+  - Import the constant: `import { LISTEN_TO_CURRENT_USER_PROFILE } from "./profileConstants";`
+  - Write a listenToCurrentUserProfile action creator function that gets the current user profile from Firestore
+    - This function takes a profile as an argument
+    - This function returns as an object,
+      - the action type of LISTEN_TO_CURRENT_USER_PROFILE
+      - the payload of profile
+    ```javascript
+    export function listenToCurrentUserProfile(profile) {
+      return {
+        type: LISTEN_TO_CURRENT_USER_PROFILE,
+        payload: profile
+      };
+    }
+    ```
+- In src/features/profiles folder, create a file called profileReducer.js
+- In profileReducer.js file:
+  - Import the constant: `import { LISTEN_TO_CURRENT_USER_PROFILE } from './profileConstants';`
+  - Create an initialState object
+    ```javascript
+    const initialState = {
+      currentUserProfile: null
+    };
+    ```
+  - Write a profileReducer function
+    - This function takes 2 arguments
+      - 1st arg is the state and it is set to initialState as default value
+      - 2nd arg is the action, destructuring the type and payload properties
+    - Use a switch statement to handle different action types
+    - Write a case for the LISTEN_TO_CURRENT_USER_PROFILE action
+      - This action returns as an object, the existing state and the currentUserProfile state property of payload
+      - When this action is dispatched, currentUserProfile property in the store will contain current user profile from Firestore
+    - Write a default case that returns the state
+      ```javascript
+      export default function profileReducer(
+        state = initialState,
+        { type, payload }
+      ) {
+        switch (type) {
+          case LISTEN_TO_CURRENT_USER_PROFILE:
+            return {
+              ...state,
+              currentUserProfile: payload
+            };
+          default: {
+            return state;
+          }
+        }
+      }
+      ```
+- In rootReducer.js file:
+  - Import the profileReducer: `import profileReducer from '../../features/profiles/profileReducer';`
+  - Add the profileReducer as profile property to the rootReducer
+    - `profile: profileReducer`
+- We can go to the Redux devTools console and check out our Redux state and we should be able to find a new profile state with a currentUserProfile property in it.
+The currentUserProfile is currently null, but we can hook up our ProfilePage to Firestore and get the user profile data down so we can display it in the page